 Years 3 to 6

 As children move into Year 6, alongside their regular timetable, they take part in a range of activities to further prepare them for the examination and interview process.
 Cycling proficiency and a talk from Transport for London help to prepare children for their journeys to secondary school.
-Children study Shakespeare and begin to learn Latin, as well as taking part in a range of trips and competitions.
+Children study Shakespeare and begin to learn Latin and Mandarin, as well as taking part in a range of trips and competitions.